jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 (7)
 (8) In this section—
   - **law practitioner** means a barrister or solicitor of the High Court, and includes a firm or an incorporated law firm (within the meaning of the Lawyers and Conveyancers Act 2006) in which the law practitioner is, or is held out to be, a partner, director, or shareholder
-  - **trust account,** in relation to a law practitioner, has the same meaning as in section 6 of the Lawyers and Conveyancers Act 2006.
+  - **trust account** , in relation to a law practitioner, has the same meaning as in section 6 of the Lawyers and Conveyancers Act 2006.

 ### 11A Power to obtain information for matching purposes
 (1) Where the chief executive has reason to suspect that there is, or may have been, any person or persons in the employ of any employer—that should not have been, the chief executive may, subject to this section, issue a notice under section 11(1) requiring that employer to provide the following information within a specified period: